Border personnel meeting between India, China held at Nathula Pass 'with lot of warmth' | Devdiscourse

-A meeting between senior military officials of India and China on the latter's National Day was held "with a lot of warmth" at Nathula Pass in Sikkim on Tuesday, an Indian Army official said.
-The meeting took place a few days before the three-day visit of Chinese President Xi Jinping to India.
+A border personnel meeting between senior military officials of India and China on the latter's National Day was held "with a lot of warmth" at Nathula Pass on Tuesday, according to an Indian Army officer.
+The meeting took place days before the visit of Chinese President Xi Jinping to India.
+Jinping will visit Mamallapuram near Chennai in the second week this month for a second informal summit with Prime Minister Narendra Modi to work out a roadmap for the bilateral ties for the next five years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)